Potential Health Benefits of Kangkong Leaves

 Including kangkong and other folate-rich foods, such as lentils, fortified cereals, and leafy greens, can help meet the recommended daily intake.

-9. Kangkong May Aid In Weight Management
+9. Aid In Weight Management

 Kangkong’s low calories and high fiber content make it an excellent choice for those looking to maintain or achieve a healthy weight.